jparker/search_lingo/README.md

 ## Search Classes

-Search classes should inherit from `SearchLogic::AbstractSearch`, and they must provide their own implementation of `#default_parse`.
+Search classes should inherit from `SearchLingo::AbstractSearch`, and they must provide their own implementation of `#default_parse`.
 Optionally, a search class may also use the parse class method to add specialized parsers for handling tokens that match specific patterns.
 As each token is processed, the